SevilHs/SevilHs/README.md

 Here are some ideas to get you started:-->

 ### ✨ About Me :
-- 🔭 I successfully completed the course on Code Academy FrontEnd Developer Bootcamp
+- 🔭 I successfully completed the course on Code Academy Frontend Developer Bootcamp
 - 🌱 I’m currently learning **JS,React**
 - 💬 Ask me about **JS,React**
 - 📫 How to reach me: **sevil.24sh@gmail.com**